humanlyhuman/torzu/README.md

 It runs most Nintendo Switch games released until the date of the Yuzu takedown.

+## Changes

+Following are the changes made since forking from Yuzu:

+ - Added option to optimize generated SPIR-V shaders via spirv-opt
+ - Added option to synchronize CPU clock to render speed limit
+ - Added option to launch home menu from Switch firmware
+ - Fixed crash when switching away from null graphics per-game
+ - Minor improvements and additions

 ## Development

 Most of the development happens on [Dark Git](http://y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/).
 It's also where [our central repository](http://y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/torzu-emu/torzu) is hosted.